On the Expected Total Number of Infections for Virus Spread on a Finite Network

 Like in \cite{DrGaMa08}, our goal is to study the total number of vertices that eventually become infected (and hence removed) without specifying the underlying network.
-In \cite{DrGaMa08}, the authors derived explicit upper bounds to the expected number of vertices ever infected which depends on both the size of the network as well as the infection rate $\beta$.
-These bounds also needed assumption of ``small'' value for $\beta$.
-Unfortunately, the work \cite{DrGaMa08} did not provide any indication of whether the derived upper bounds are good approximations to the exact quantity of interest.
-In this work we derive a simple lower bound to the expected number of vertices ever infected which works for every infection rate $0 < \beta < 1$.
+In \cite{DrGaMa08}, the authors derived an explicit upper bound of the expected number of vertices ever infected which depends on both the size of the network as well as the infection rate $\beta$.
+This bound also needed an assumption of ``small'' value for $\beta$.
+Unfortunately, the work \cite{DrGaMa08} did not provide any indication whether the derived upper bound is a good approximation of the quantity of interest.
+In this work we derive a simple lower bound of the expected number of vertices ever infected which works for every infection rate $0 < \beta < 1$.
 Our lower bound is based on the \emph{breadth-first search (BFS)} algorithm and hence easily computable for any general finite network $G$.
-We also prove that, under certain assumptions on the qualitative behavior of the underlying graph, namely if $G$ ``\emph{locally looks like a tree}'' in the sense of Aldous and Steele \cite{AlSt04} \emph{local weak convergence}, then our lower bound is asymptotically exact for ``small'' $\beta$, thus provides a good approximation when the network is ``large''.
-As we will see later, for such graphs $G$, the range we cover for $\beta$ always include the range in which the upper bounds from \cite{DrGaMa08} works and in all these cases, the upper bound over estimates the exact quantity.
+We also prove that, under certain assumptions on the qualitative behavior of the underlying graph, namely if $G$ ``\emph{locally looks like a tree}'' in the sense of Aldous and Steele \cite{AlSt04} \emph{local weak convergence}, then our lower bound is asymptotically exact for ``small'' $\beta$, thus providing a good approximation when the network is ``large''.
+As we will see later, for such graphs $G$, the range we cover for $\beta$ always includes the range in which the upper bound obtained in \cite{DrGaMa08} holds and in all these cases, the upper bound over estimates the expected total number of infections.